webqit/oohtml/explainer.md

 ### Scoped JS

 We've historically built applications in a way that merges presentional concerns into main application code.
 We find ourselves writing business logic and UI behaviours together in the same code.
-This can be seen below in an *alert* component.
+This can be seen in the *#alert* component below.

 **The HTML**